An essay on choosing the right travel companion.

 Greece is merciless on the tightly wound, it can destroy entire world views in mere moments.
 I want to reassure her that everything’s going to be alright, but I have no idea where to start.
 My misguided attempts are a resounding failure.

 After the regulated amount of time in the sun, she allows herself a short swim.
-I offer her my swim shoes because she’s worried about sea urchins, though they never rest on sandy bottoms.
+I offer her my swim shoes because she’s worried about sea urchins, though they rarely rest on sandy bottoms.
 Since I cannot convince her of this, I hope the shoes will at least assuage her fear.

 After the swim, I can feel the tension building up in her until it finally boils over.
-“We’ve been here for four hours.
+“We’ve been here four hours.
 I can’t sit on a beach for four hours!”

 “But we’ve only been here for two hours,” I say.